 To make a similar DIY square knot dog tug toy, you will need:

-- Polar fleece or alternate fabric
+- Polar fleece or a sturdy alternative material

 To weave a basic square knot tug toy as shown, clean fabric is cut into 4 long narrow strips.
 You can scale the toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
 I’ve made many different shapes and sizes over the years.
 In the toy shown, I worked with approximately 6-8cm x 2m strips.
-Mine were cut rather uneven… Oops!
+Mine were cut rather uneven.
+Oops!
 Fortunately, when making a tug with fleece there is no need to be too fussy about straight lines when cutting.
 Yay!

 Weaving the DIY Square Knot Dog Tug Toy